TapTrap-LLC/canopy-wireframes/PRODUCT_OVERVIEW.md

 ## Introduction

-This document provides a comprehensive overview of the Canopy Launcher platform from a product and design perspective.
-All screens and flows have been implemented as high-fidelity wireframes to facilitate product discussions and identify edge cases before final design polish.
+This document describes the design and user flows for key pages of the Canopy Launcher platform.
+These screens have been implemented as high-fidelity wireframes to facilitate product discussions and identify edge cases before final design and development.

-**This document describes the ACTUAL implemented features** - not aspirational designs.
-Every interaction, validation rule, calculation, tooltip, loading state, and UX behavior documented here exists in the current codebase.
+**What's Documented:**
+- Launchpad (home page with chain listings)
+- Global search functionality
+- Chain launch flow (7-step wizard)
+- Chain detail pages (multiple states)
+- Transaction & block explorer pages
+- Report functionality

 **Note:** Wallet connection functionality is not included in this build as it's being developed separately by Rafa and will be integrated once finalized.